Kyrgyzstan really has it all in terms of activity-oriented sights and beautiful mountain landscapes.

 Kyrgyzstan's laid-back capital city.
 There aren't many sights to see here, but people find themselves staying longer than expected because of its easy pace.
 Make sure you visit the second floor of the State Historical Museum on Ala-Too Square for the shrine to Lenin and the Bolshevik Revolution.
 A real blast from the past.

 Bishkek Travel Information: Accommodation and Food

-- Where to stay: Nomad’s Home, a pleasant traveler hang-out run by kind hosts, has simple dorm and double rooms near the Eastern Bus Station for 200 som ($7).
+- Where to stay in Bishkek: Nomad's Home, a pleasant traveler hang-out run by kind hosts, has simple dorm and double rooms near the Eastern Bus Station for 450 som ($6.50).
 Price includes breakfast.

-- Where to eat: There are many eating options in Bishkek, but our favorites included Lebanese Cafe, good for vegetarians, near Hotel Dostuk (Frunze 429), Adriatico (Chuy Prospektisi 217) for good pizza and pasta, and Concord Cafe (Ala-Too Square) for a cheap and tasty lunch of Russian and Kyrgyz favorites.
+- Where to eat in Bishkek: There are many eating options in Bishkek, but our favorites included Lebanese Cafe, good for vegetarians, near Hotel Dostuk (Frunze 429), and Concord Cafe (Ala-Too Square) for a cheap and tasty lunch of Russian and Kyrgyz favorites.

 A small town nestled between Lake Issyk-Kul and the Tian Shan and Terskey Alatau Mountains.
 Karakol features a unique Chinese mosque, wooden Orthodox church, cute early 20th century Russian cottages and a large Sunday animal market.
 For most people, it serves as the jumping off point for hikes to Ala Kol Lake, Altyn Arashan, and Lake Issyk-Kul.

 - Where to stay: Contact CBT Karakol at firstname.lastname@example.org or +996(3922)55000 for a list of home stays at 300-350 soms ($8-$10)/person including breakfast.